-As we all start to return to a new way of working, prompted by the COVID-19 pandemic, it is clear that ensuring that people with dementia get the best possible management is more important than ever.
+As we have all adapted to a new way of working, prompted by the COVID-19 pandemic, it is clear that ensuring that people with dementia get the best possible management is more important than ever.
 The Dementias series, already an essential event in the calendar of all those with an interest in any aspect of dementia, provides the ideal opportunity for an evidence based update on recent best practice for dementia diagnosis, management and care.

 Programme planners Professor Alistair Burns and Professor John O’Brien have once again put together an outstanding agenda, with plenty of time to exchange ideas and network over the two days.Key themes for 2021 include:

 - The impact of Covid-19 on dementia practice